 Advocacy

 Food for People publishes The Humboldt County Hunger Action E-News for Humboldt County partners interested in local, statewide and national CalFresh and nutrition current events.
-Outreach staff read dozens upon dozens of articles about successes, challenges, upcoming legislation and advocacy opportunities impacting CalFresh, nutrition education, hunger and poverty.
+Outreach staff consolidate information on the successes, challenges, upcoming legislation and advocacy opportunities impacting CalFresh, nutrition education, hunger and poverty.
 Sign up via the form at the bottom of this page.

 USDA's September 4, 2024 Household Food Security Report highlights a startling hunger crisis in America.
 According to the report, 47.4 million people lived in households experiencing food insecurity last year, an increase of 3.2 million compared to 2022, and 13.5 million compared to 2021.